 a) Demonstrated system feasibility.

-The IEEE 802.11 HEW SG has reviewed many presentations indicating that the proposed functions are technically feasible.
-For a complete list of presentations, please refer to:

-https://mentor.ieee.org/802.11/documents?is_dcn=DCN%2C%20Title%2C%20Author%20or%20Affiliation&is_group=0hew

 b) Proven similar technology via testing, modeling, simulation, etc.

 Until the full extent of the user models referenced in the IEEE 802.11 HEW PAR is understood, the study group cannot completely assess the extent of reasonable testing for those technologies.
 However, IEEE 802.11 is a mature technology which has a wide variety of legacy devices and a proven track record, with several billions of devices shipping each year.
 The increased capabilities envisioned for the baseband and RF parts necessary to implement the proposed amendment are in line with the current progress in technology and not expected to impinge testability.